We round up surprising and the easiest methods for how to remove sublimation inks from shirts, tank tops, sweatshirts, and other fabrics.

 - Never use an electric dryer or iron to dry up your fabric.
 Instead, let open air do the work.

-- If your method involves rubbing, be gentle and don’t scratch as it’ll open the threading of fabric.
+- If your method involves rubbing, be gentle and don’t scratch as it’ll open the threading of the fabric.

 - For ironing, don’t go to the max temperatures.
 It’ll burn the entire fabric.